Detecting positive quantum capacities of quantum channels: Main results

-In order to formulate the above discussion in a mathematically rigorous fashion, a significant number of non-trivial intermediate steps are required, which are presented in Appendix~\ref{appendix:main}.
+In order to formulate the above discussion in a mathematically rigorous fashion, a number of non-trivial intermediate steps are required, which are presented in the Methods section \ref{appendix:main}.
 The final theorem stated below is the primary result of this paper.